Rhizobacteria: Plant growth-promoting rhizobacteria

 Plant growth-promoting rhizobacteria (PGPR) were first defined by Kloepper and Schroth to be soil bacteria that colonize the roots of plants following inoculation onto seed and that enhance plant growth.
 The following are implicit in the colonization process: ability to survive inoculation onto seed, to multiply in the spermosphere (region surrounding the seed) in response to seed exudates, to attach to the root surface, and to colonize the developing root system.
 The ineffectiveness of PGPR in the field has often been attributed to their inability to colonize plant roots.
 A variety of bacterial traits and specific genes contribute to this process, but only a few have been identified.
 These include motility, chemotaxis to seed and root exudates, production of pili or fimbriae, production of specific cell surface components, ability to use specific components of root exudates, protein secretion, and quorum sensing.
 The generation of mutants altered in expression of these traits is aiding our understanding of the precise role each one plays in the colonization process.

 Progress in the identification of new, previously uncharacterized genes is being made using nonbiased screening strategies that rely on gene fusion technologies.
-These strategies employ reporter transposons and in vitro expression technology (IVET) to detect genes expressed during colonization.
+These strategies employ reporter transposons and in vivo expression technology (IVET) to detect genes expressed during colonization.

 Using molecular markers such as green fluorescent protein or fluorescent antibodies, it is possible to monitor the location of individual rhizobacteria on the root using confocal laser scanning microscopy.
 This approach has also been combined with an rRNA-targeting probe to monitor the metabolic activity of a rhizobacterial strain in the rhizosphere and showed that bacteria located at the root tip were most active.